sdtaylor/PhenometFigures/README.md

 `scan_correlation_analysis_with_soil_moisture_data.R` - this does the correlation analysis using onset dates and % change in soil moisture for the different soil profiles at the SCAN site.

 `download_and_plot_NMSU_SPI.R` - this downloads SPI data for the NMSU weather station and makes a timeseries plot from the year 2000 to present.

+`visualize_consecutive_phenophase_correlations.R` - A three panel figure which compares, for every individual and year, the onset day of flower heads vs open flowers, open flowers vs unripe fruit, and unripe fruit vs ripe fruit.
+All for perennial grasses.

+`visualize_grass_flowering_duration.R` - A three panel figure which compares using box plots the duration, onset, and end for perennial grasses flowering.